 - traffic-calming measures.

 The trend in Switzerland towards higher density housing construction, a growing population and increasing traffic levels means that it is all the more important to reduce noise at source in order to create residential and leisure areas that are pleasant from an acoustic perspective.
-However, the resource “tranquillity” must also be adequately protected.
 The population requires access to quiet areas inside and outside settlement areas.
+Tranquillity as a resource must therefore also be adequately protected.